The Politics of Personalized News Aggregation: Introduction

-The skewness of personalized signals is an important determinant of extreme voters' policy latitudes.
-To maximize the usefulness of news consumption for an extreme voter, the recommendation to vote across party lines must be very strong and, in order to prevent the voter from tuning out, must also be very rare (hereafter an \emph{occasional big surprise}).
-Most of the time, the recommendation is to vote along party lines (hereafter an \emph{own-party bias}), which together with the occasional big surprise has been documented in the empirical literature.\footnote{In political science, \emph{own-party bias}, or \emph{party sorting}, refers to the positive correlation between a person's party affiliation and his propensity to support his own-party candidate.
-The past decade has witnessed a rise in party sorting but little change in voters' policy preferences (\cite{gentzkow}), a trend that could persist due to personalized news aggregation.
-Evidence for occasional big surprise and, more generally, Bayesian news consumers is surveyed by \cite{dellavignagentzkow}.
-In the context of online news consumption, \cite{flaxman} find that the use of news aggregators increases consumers' own-party biases and their opinion intensities when supporting opposite-party candidates (i.e., occasional big surprise). \cite{chiangknight} find that news paper endorsements are most effective in shaping voter beliefs and decisions when they go against the bias of the newspaper. } When base voters are disciplining, the occasional big surprise of their signal makes them difficult to attract in the rare event where news is unfavorable to their own-party candidate.
-Indeed, they can be so pessimistic about their own-party candidate's fitness that even the most attractive deviation to them is still not attractive enough.
-In that case, opposition voters become disciplining, despite that they have an intrinsic preference against the deviating candidate's policies and, hence, a big policy latitude.
-If, in the end, all voters wind up having bigger policy latitudes than the median voter in the broadcast case, then personalized news aggregation increases policy polarization.
-We find this to be the case when the attention cost is Shannon entropy-based, voters have a high marginal attention cost, and extreme voters have strong policy preferences.
+The skewness of extreme voters' personalized signals is crucial for sustaining a greater degree of policy polarization as news aggregation becomes personalized.
+To maximize the usefulness of news consumption for an extreme voter, the recommendation to vote across the party line must be very strong, and, in order to prevent the voter from tuning out, must also be very rare (hereinafter, an \emph{occasional big surprise}).
+Most of the time, the recommendation is to vote along the party line (hereinafter, a \emph{predisposition reinforcement}), which together with the occasional big surprise has been documented in the empirical literature.\footnote{Recently, \cite{flaxman} find that the use of news aggregators not only reinforces people's predispositions but also strengthens their opinion intensities when supporting opposite-party candidates (i.e., occasional big surprise).
+Evidence for predisposition reinforcement is discussed in \cite{fiorina} and \cite{gentzkow}.
+Evidence for occasional big surprise and, more generally, Bayesian voters is surveyed by \cite{dellavignagentzkow}. } When base voters are disciplining, the occasional big surprise of their signal makes them difficult to attract in the rare event where news is unfavorable to their own-party candidate.
+When base voters are so pessimistic about their own-party candidate's valence that even the most attractive deviation to them is still not attractive enough, opposition voters become disciplining, despite that they, too, are difficult to attract due to their preferences against the deviating candidate's policies.
+If, in the end, all voters end up having bigger policy latitudes than the centrist voters in the broadcast case, then the personalization of news aggregation increases policy polarization.
+The last condition holds when the attention cost parameter is large and extreme voters have strong policy preferences under specific attention cost functions.